Willy Adames Player Props: Brewers vs. Red Sox

 Willy Adames At The Plate

-- Adames leads Milwaukee in slugging percentage (.465) thanks to seven extra-base hits.
+- Adames leads Milwaukee with a slugging percentage of .467, fueled by eight extra-base hits.

-- In 36.8% of his games this season, Adames has tallied at least one RBI.
-In three of those games (15.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Adames has driven in a run in seven games this season (35.0%), including three games with more than one RBI (15.0%).
+He has also driven in three or more of his team's runs in two contests.

-- In nine of 19 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.